 By Joseph Moser

 The conversations I’ve had lately haven’t just been around current cash flow projections.
-Many business owners I know have also been questioning how to prepare for the recent economic changes.
+Many business owners I know have also been questioning how to prepare for economic changes.
 You don’t have to be an economist to know that the economy plays a major role in every business decision.
 Sometimes the only way to truly understand how to navigate the changing economic landscape is to simply live through a few economic cycles, or connect with someone that has.
 I’ve seen a few big shifts in the economy during my career, and it’s why I encourage local business owners to monitor the market.